 The college’s Menus that Matter™ curriculum is grounded at the intersection of food production, social justice, environmental sustainability, nutrition, and health.

-Meals served in the 418 restaurant will be prepared by students who are beginning their third or fourth semesters in the culinary program.
-"At this point, they have basic fundamental culinary skills," said culinary instructor Cory Barrett, "The idea here in culinary school is to polish those skills.
-This will be their first experience in a culinary sense or serving the public in a dinner setting."
+"At this point, our culinary students have basic fundamental culinary skills," said culinary instructor Cory Barrett, "The idea here in culinary school is to polish those skills.
+This is their first experience in a culinary sense of serving the public in a dinner setting."
 Barrett stressed that the restaurant is a classroom above all else.

 Student Ty Mills, a 2015 Portage Northern graduate, considered going to Robert Morris University in Chicago to study, but is pleased that he chose Kalamazoo Valley instead.
 “This worked out perfectly,” he said.
 “It’s been a huge blessing.”
 Mills is going to school part time while working at local restaurant, Bravo.
 His mother and grandmother are both exceptional bakers and he’s following in their footsteps.
 Even though he grew up in the kitchen and has plenty of restaurant work experience, he continues to learn.
 “My chocolate chip cookies that I learned to make in baking class are exceptional,” he said.
 “I love my chocolate chip cookies.”